 Jared brings design experience in both Charlotte and Kansas City to DP3 Architects in Greenville, SC.
 With a Master of Architecture from Kansas State University, Jared loves being able to anticipate clients’ desires for a project—to personalize certain aspects to make their space fit just right for them.

-Jesse Smith graduated from Clemson University in 2018 with a degree in Architecture.
-Growing up, Jesse always loved beautiful design and a challenge.
-Architecture was always the obvious choice for his career path.
+Jesse graduated from the Clemson University School of Architecture in 2018.
+Growing up, he loved beautiful design and the ability to take on a challenge, making architecture a perfect choice for his career path.
 Jesse’s desire is to design “moments” in the work that he does.
-He believes there is more to a building than just a designated space and even in commercial architecture you can create experiences for people to connect.
+He believes there is more to a building than just a designated space and that you should always strive to create opportunities for people to connect.

 Jesse was drawn to DP3 Architects because of the culture and the emphasis on the people who live, work, and play in the buildings we design.
-In his spare time, you can find him working on his grandparents’ home that he recently inherited.
-He loves hanging out with family and friends over a beer or a Dungeons and Dragons game.
+In his spare time, you can find him focusing on quality time with family and friends, reading, or rolling for initiative in a Dungeons & Dragons campaign.“Beautiful things don’t ask for attention.”

 Meg Terry was born and raised in Sanford, NC.
 From there she graduated from the University of Tennessee in 2001 with a Bachelor of Architecture.
 Once she signed on with DP3 Architects, she never looked back.
 After almost two decades within these company walls, she serves as Principal and VP of Business Development for DP3 Architects.
 As VP of Business Development, Meg is focused on developing strategic partnerships related to community, higher education, interiors, multi-unit and restaurant projects.
 Prior to leading the business development effort, Meg was the interiors and higher education studio leader, building an extensive portfolio of projects in the Upstate.